Main illustration: Nate Treme

 Work those keywords into your:

 - Article title.
 Clear, action-based titles work best, such as, “Collaborate together on projects”.
 Short titles will also perform better when it comes to SEO.
-If you’re using Intercom Educate, once you publish your article, the collection it belongs to and the section it’s in will also appear in the URL.
+If you’re using Intercom Articles, once you publish your article, the collection it belongs to and the section it’s in will also appear in the URL.

 - Article description.
 This should clearly define what the article contains and how it can help.
 Keep it short and to the point (aim for no more than 140 characters).